patricktan6/tp/docs/UserGuide.md

 Examples:
 * `routine_delete 3` Deletes the routine with index 3 in the list.

-**Before deleting the third routine**
+**Before deleting the third routine:**

-Note that there are 3 routines currently listed.
+Note that fitNUS currently displays 3 routines.

 ![Routine Delete](./images/routine_delete.png)

-**After deleting the third routine**
+**After deleting the third routine:**

-Note that there are now only 2 routines listed, and the third routine "Full Body Workout" is now removed.
+Note that fitNUS now displays only 2 routines, and the third routine "Full Body Workout" is now removed.

 ![Routine Delete After](./images/routine_delete_after.png)

 #### 3.2.3 Add exercise to routine : `routine_add`